Cockatrice/Cockatrice/.github/CONTRIBUTING.md

 When new translatable strings have been added to the code, a maintainer has to make them available to translators on Transifex.

-To help with that, we have an automated CI run setup, that regularly looks at the code in the master branch, extracts all strings and updates dedicated source string files with any changes.
+To help with that, we have an automated CI workflow, that regularly looks at the code in the master branch, extracts all strings and updates dedicated source string files with any changes.
 These updates are not commited right away, the CI creates a PR for reviewing instead.<br>